dianatataru/Timema-SV-Methods/README.md

 t_crist_refug_cen4120.2 /uufs/chpc.utah.edu/common/home/gompert-group3/projects/timema_SVmethods/genomes/t_crist_refug_cen4120_hap2.fasta.masked
 ```

 Cactus minigraph does require designating a reference, and you can actually designate multiple to use as the basis for VCF files (with command --vcfReference).
 Other commands that I haven't run yet but could include if the graph seems weird, are --permissiveContigFilter and --noSplit (which disables chromosome splitting).
-Now starting the minigraph pipeline:
+Now starting the minigraph pipeline with script ```run_cactus-pangenome.sh```:

 ```
 #!/bin/sh